 All foreign currency transactions are converted into USD at the exchange rates prevailing at the date of the transaction.
 Foreign currency gains and losses resulting from movements in the exchange rates between the date of the transactions and the date of settlement are charged to the Statement of Revenues and Expenditure under the administrative operating budget in the period incurred.
-Activities in Azerbaijan, Uzbekistan, Georgia, and Moldova are transacted in USD and, therefore do not result in any gains or losses from currency exchanges.
+Activities in Azerbaijan, Uzbekistan, Georgia, and Moldova are transacted in USD or Euros and, therefore do not result in any gains or losses from currency exchanges except for those arising from USD to Euro exchange differences.